...

 Night Skiing & Snowboarding

-High 1 Resort offers night skiing and snowboarding as part of their flexible ticketing options.
-The hourly tickets allow you to choose a specific block of time that fits your schedule, whether you prefer skiing during the day or under the lights at night.
+High 1 Resort offers night skiing and snowboarding, which you can access through their flexible ticketing options.
+You can purchase tickets for specific time blocks, so whether you prefer skiing during the day or under the lights, you can choose a schedule that works for you.

 Night skiing at High 1 Resort in South Korea.